docker/docs/datacenter/ucp/3.0/guides/authorization/group-resources.md

 > Default collections are good for users who ony work on a well-defined slice of
 > the system, as well as users who deploy stacks and don't want to edit the
 > contents of their compose files.
 A user with more versatile roles in the
-> system, such as an adminitrator, might find it better to set custom labels for
+> system, such as an administrator, might find it better to set custom labels for
 > each resource.

 ### Collections and labels